[WM29]

 “Dark Good Friday” is equally frenetic, but showcases Runnings’ unmistakable soaring vocal melodies while relying more heavily on Dingman’s meticulous, but always atmospheric, fretwork.

-Early flourishes of Hill’s trademark drumming are apparent throughout both songs, with every nook and cranny filled with decisive fills and cymbal crashes, on or off the downbeat.
+Early flourishes of Hill’s trademark drumming are apparent throughout, with every nook and cranny filled with decisive fills and cymbal crashes, on or off the downbeat.

 Additional Releases